beaurancourt/blog/markdown/rewriting-isfjall.md

 > You are lead into the cluttered office of a thickset, ruddy-skinned,
 > middle-aged man.
 Their eyes are periwinkle, and their hair is a messy bush of
 > dark auburn that envelops over their ears.
-They've chosen to sculp a stubby
+They've chosen to sculpt a stubby
 > goatee. \
 > \
 > The man waits until everyone is settled in, and the guide has departed before